WD-BYPASS/WD_BYPASS/docs/info.md

 ### Crucifix

 Crucifix is the batch file/terminal command used in Omnipotence, but standalone.
-It has no plans of distribution, but that may change.
+It has no plans of file-based distribution, but that may change.

 ```batch
 cmd /min /C "set __COMPAT_LAYER=RUNASINVOKER && start "" "applicationfilenamehere.exe"